Stony Hill’s Favorite Crab Cakes

 - 1/4 cup hot water

 - 1 tbsp minced cilantro

 - Pinch of salt

-Place lemon juice, garlic clove, and egg yolk in a blender.
+Place lemon juice, garlic clove and egg yolk in a blender.
 Blend at medium speed and then slowly dribble in the olive oil.
-If the mixture becomes too thick, thin with the hot water.
-Finally, add cilantro, parsely, hot sauce, and salt to taste.
+If the mixture becomes too thick, thin with hot water.
+Finally, add cilantro, parsley, hot sauce and salt to taste.
 Keep refrigerated until ready to use.